 - is supported by the Commission’s policy analysts (DG Employment, Social Affairs and Inclusion) and statisticians (Eurostat).

 - draws on academic expertise through studies and specific contributions.

-The current composition of the ISG Bureau is as follows: Chair: Kristoffer Lundberg (SE); Vice-Chair: Volker Schmitt (DE), the Secretariat and Commission representative(s).
+The current composition of the ISG Bureau is as follows: Chair: Kristoffer Lundberg (SE): Vice-Chairs: Csaba Andor (HU) and Maria Calle-Garcia (ES), and the Secretariat and Commission representative(s).